-The most famous dive in Red Sea and considered one of the best sites in the world.
-We start off at Anemone city, where dozens of huge anemones (Magnificent heteractis) hosting a multitude of clownfish and damsels are to be found.
-From here we leap into the blue, crossing over the depths below, to the walls of shark reef.
+The most famous dive in the Red Sea and considered one of the best sites in the world.
+We start off at Anemone City, where dozens of huge anemones (Magnificent heteractis) hosting a multitude of clownfish and damsels are to be found.
+From here we leap into the blue, crossing over the depths below, to the walls of the Shark reef.

 The traditional dive starts off with a cave at 5 meters which is actually a swim through coming out at a depth of 9 meters.
 The cave is covered with small gorgonian fans and a crack on the roof allows the rays of sun through.
 From here we swim on to a long Sandy Alley that gives the name to this site; it was originally named Fisherman’s Bank, due to the large amount of jack fish found here.
 You can see barracuda, tuna and all the usual Red Sea residents here.
 The dive finishes at the end of the sandy alley where most people are on 50 bar.

 Ras Ghozlani is a beautiful dive site with lots of interesting things to see and discover.
 You start off on a sandy slope at a depth of around 6 meters which slowly descends to the drop-off found at around 25 meters.
 Tons of pinnacles in different shapes and sizes distract us with their fauna and coral during the whole dive.
 The pinnacles are covered with Table corals, big Gorgonian fans and healthy soft corals in many different colors.
 The pinnacles are teeming Anthias and other colorful reef fish.
 Another part of dive site, houses a small anemone city of Magnificent hecteractis anemones.